Seek First To Understand

-Humility is the beginning of knowledge, yet the more we know, the harder it can to be humble.
-Adults tend to assume we know more than children.
-Experts think they know more than lay people.
-Teachers are expected to know more than their students.
+The more we know, the harder it can to be humble.
+Adults assume we know more than children.
+Experts think they know more than amateurs.
+Thinking we know better results in trying to teach the other, instead of having the humility to listen and learn from them.

-Every person thinks between 12,000 to 50,000 thoughts a day, according to scientific studies.
+Every person thinks between 12,000 to 50,000 thoughts a day.
 It is a challenge getting to know yourself, let alone someone else.
 If you haven’t learnt something new about someone close to you in the past month, you probably aren’t seeking to understand enough.

 4. Listen with full attention